agracio/xml2json/README.md

-# Converts xml to json and vice-versa, using node-expat. v2019.10.164
+# Converts xml to json and vice-versa, using node-expat. v2019.10.167

-**Note about versioning:** Versions are cut in Major.Minor.Patch schema.
-Major is always the current year.
-Minor is either 4 (January - June) or 10 (July - December).
-Patch is incremental by every build.
-If there is a breaking change, it should be noted in the readme.

 **Bugs are evident™ - MATRIX️**